Wladimir Klitschko: Klitschko vs. Sanders, Brewster

 After failing to reach agreements with Kirk Johnson, Fres Oquendo, Lou Savarese and Danny Williams, Universum ultimately signed a 4-fight contract with Corrie Sanders, who was ranked No.9 contender by WBO at the time.
 According to the agreement, Sanders' first fight was going to be for the WBO world heavyweight title.
 The fight was scheduled to take place on 8 March 2003 in Hanover, Germany.
 Klitschko later admitted that he came to the fight unmotivated and was already thinking about the vacation he was going to enjoy after the fight.
 Klitschko suffered an upset TKO loss to Sanders.
 With thirty seconds left in the opening round, Wladimir threw a jab but Sanders countered with a big left hook, prompting Klitschko to enter a clinch.
-While in the clinch, Sanders landed another left hook that send Klitschko to the canvas.
+While in the clinch, Sanders landed another left hook that sent Klitschko to the canvas.
 Klitschko got up but was dropped again almost immediately.
 The following round, Sanders continued his assault on a visibly hurt Klitschko, dropping him twice more at the beginning of the round.
 The referee waived it off after the fourth knockdown.
 The fight was named Upset of the Year by The Ring for 2003.

-After winning two minor bouts in Germany and enlisting the services of legendary boxing trainer Emanuel Steward, Klitschko again fought for the vacant WBO title on 10 April 2004, in Las Vegas, against Lamon Brewster.
+After winning two minor bouts in Germany and enlisting the services of boxing trainer Emanuel Steward, Klitschko again fought for the vacant WBO title on 10 April 2004, in Las Vegas, against Lamon Brewster.
 Klitschko dominated Brewster through the course of the first four rounds, sending him to the canvas in the fourth; however, things turned around in the fifth when Klitschko began tiring and Brewster's punches began backing him up.
 Not defending himself and leaning into ropes for support, Klitschko took a standing eight count.
 On unsteady legs, Klitschko fell to the canvas after the bell and the referee stopped the fight for his safety.
 When talking about the fight, Emmanuel Steward said: "Wladimir was in incredible shape.
 I've never seen anything like this in my career.
 I know what it looks like when a boxer is getting hurt from punches.
 There was definitely something else that caused problems for Wladimir".